SasangaME/k8s-simple-app/README.md

   <img src="docs/architecture.svg" alt="k8s-simple-app AWS EKS architecture diagram" width="100%"/>
 </p>

-A Node.js REST API deployed to Amazon EKS as a hands-on practice project.
-The goal is pedagogical: every cloud, cluster, and workload primitive is visible and annotated, so you can trace a request end-to-end — from the public ALB, through the Service, into a pod, and out to a response.
+A Node.js REST API deployed to Amazon EKS as a hands on practice project.
+The goal is pedagogical: every cloud, cluster, and workload primitive is visible and annotated, so you can trace a request end-to-end from the public ALB, through the Service, into a pod, and out to a response.

 - **Infrastructure** — VPC, EKS, ECR, IRSA, and the AWS Load Balancer